respawn-app/FlowMVI/docs/faq.md

 ### I want to expose a few public functions in my container for the store.
 Should I do that?

 You shouldn't.
 Use an Intent / Action to follow the contract, unless you are using `LambdaIntent`s.
+In that case, implement `ImmutableContainer` to hide the `intent` function from subscribers.

 ### How to use paging?

-Well, this is a tricky one. `androidx.paging` breaks the architecture by invading all layers of your app with the UI logic.
+Well, this is a tricky one. `androidx.paging` breaks the architecture by invading all layers of your app with UI logic.
 The best solution we could come up with is just passing a PagingFlow as a property in the state.
 This is not good, because the state becomes mutable and non-stable, but there's nothing better we could come up with, but it does its job, as long as you are careful not to recreate the flow and pass it around between states.